 In most marketplaces, there are specialised consultants in each sector that offer in-depth advice for specific corporate problems.
 However, these tend to be locally oriented and too narrowly defined for general businesses seeking global solutions (for example, for general knowledge or common situations such as overseeing a multicultural work team).
-In cases when local specialists are not warranted, cross-cultural consultancy proves more valuable.
+In cases when local specialists are not needed, cross-cultural consultancy proves more valuable.

 A corporate cross-cultural consultant's expertise is derived from a combination of factors.
-The first aspect is an academic background in intercultural or communication studies or a related field, with supplementary training and practical work experience.
-General business knowledge and professional work experience are also important, to instil an objective view of how the industry works.
+The first is an academic background in intercultural or communication studies, or a related field, with supplementary training and practical work experience.
+General business acumen and professional work experience are also necessary to instill an objective view of how the industry works.
 In addition to a strong academic and professional background, consultants should be multilingual and have first-hand cross-cultural experiences.
 It is through intensive time both living and working within a different culture that one can truly begin to understand its underpinnings and put them into practice.

-Cross-cultural consultancy offers a multitude of services.
-Consultants may act as cultural interpreters, advising on best business communication practises and etiquette in order to avoid unnecessary communication breakdowns.
+Cross-cultural consultancy offers a multitude of invaluable services.
+Consultants primarily act as cultural interpreters, advising on best business communication practises and etiquette in order to avoid unnecessary communication breakdowns.
 Consultants may be appointed to anything else related to cross-cultural business on a case-by-case basis, as per the specific needs of the organisation.

 Simply fill out the form below with as much detail as you can, and we’ll send you a quote within 24hrs — that includes your first-time 20% discount.